Steps to view attached USB serial in RPI

 - in case of DYLOS air quality monitor /dev,based on http://www.linfo.org/dmesg.html

-Now to use this for data logging and GSM data transmission for data logging python script from this replay is used#3 http://forum.arduino.cc/index.php?topic=105148.0
+bash dmesg | grep -i tty Now to use this for data logging and GSM data transmission for data logging python script from this replay is used#3 http://forum.arduino.cc/index.php?topic=105148.0

-import serial import time ser = serial.Serial(‘/dev/ttyUSB0’, 9600, timeout=60) time.sleep(60) logfile = open(‘test.csv’, ‘a’) while 1: line = ser.readline() now = time.strftime(“%Y-%m-%dT%H:%M:%S:00.000000+0530”, time.localtime()) a = “%s,%s” % (now,line) print a logfile.write(a) logfile.flush() logfile.close() ser.close()
+import serial import time ser = serial.Serial(‘/dev/ttyUSB0’, 9600, timeout=60) time.sleep(60) logfile = open(‘test.csv’, ‘a’) while 1: line = ser.readline() now = time.strftime(“%Y-%m-%dT%H:%M:%S:00.000000+0530”, time.localtime()) a = “%s,%s” % (now,line) print a logfile.write(a) logfile.flush() logfile.close() ser.close()To make the RPi run automatically this script for every reboot, followed this well-written tutorial http://blog.scphillips.com/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/ the steps were

 added this line to the first line of python script

-then moved this file to the location of /usr/local/bin/myservice here myservice folder has to be created
+#!/usr/bin/env pythonthen moved this file to the location of /usr/local/bin/myservice here myservice folder has to be created

 give execute command for the file

-then create a file in /etc/init.d as pythonscript.sh and add following codes in it
+chmod 755 pythonscript.pythen create a file in /etc/init.d as pythonscript.sh and add following codes in it

 #!/bin/sh ### BEGIN INIT INFO # Provides: myservice # Required-Start: $remote_fs $syslog # Required-Stop: $remote_fs $syslog # Default-Start: 2 3 4 5 # Default-Stop: 0 1 6 # Short-Description: Put a short description of the service here # Description: Put a long description of the service here ### END INIT INFO # Change the next 3 lines to suit where you install your script and what you want to call it DIR=/usr/local/bin/myservice DAEMON=$DIR/pythonscript.py DAEMON_NAME=pythonscript # This next line determines what user the script runs as. # Root generally not recommended but necessary if you are using the Raspberry Pi GPIO from Python.
-DAEMON_USER=root # The process ID of the script when it runs is stored here: PIDFILE=/var/run/$DAEMON_NAME.pid . /lib/lsb/init-functions do_start () { log_daemon_msg “Starting system $DAEMON_NAME daemon” start-stop-daemon --start --background --pidfile $PIDFILE --make-pidfile --user $DAEMON_USER --startas $DAEMON log_end_msg $? } do_stop () { log_daemon_msg “Stopping system $DAEMON_NAME daemon” start-stop-daemon --stop --pidfile $PIDFILE --retry 10 log_end_msg $? } case “$1” in start|stop) do_${1} ;; restart|reload|force-reload) do_stop do_start ;; status) status_of_proc “$DAEMON_NAME” “$DAEMON” && exit 0 || exit $? ;; *) echo “Usage: /etc/init.d/$DEAMON_NAME {start|stop|restart|status}” exit 1 ;; esac exit 0
+DAEMON_USER=root # The process ID of the script when it runs is stored here: PIDFILE=/var/run/$DAEMON_NAME.pid . /lib/lsb/init-functions do_start () { log_daemon_msg “Starting system $DAEMON_NAME daemon” start-stop-daemon --start --background --pidfile $PIDFILE --make-pidfile --user $DAEMON_USER --startas $DAEMON log_end_msg $? } do_stop () { log_daemon_msg “Stopping system $DAEMON_NAME daemon” start-stop-daemon --stop --pidfile $PIDFILE --retry 10 log_end_msg $? } case “$1” in start|stop) do_${1} ;; restart|reload|force-reload) do_stop do_start ;; status) status_of_proc “$DAEMON_NAME” “$DAEMON” && exit 0 || exit $? ;; *) echo “Usage: /etc/init.d/$DEAMON_NAME {start|stop|restart|status}” exit 1 ;; esac exit 0give execute command for this file

-now test it with this command
+chmod 755 pythonscript.shnow test it with this command

-sudo /etc/init.d/pythonscript start
+sudo /etc/init.d/pythonscript startit will show

-[ ok ] Starting system dylos_csv_ser daemon:.
+[ ok ] Starting system dylos_csv_ser daemon:.now give this command

-it give this error [….]
+sudo /etc/init.d/dylos_csv_ser.sh stopit give this error [….]
 Stopping system dyloscsvser daemon:start-stop-daemon: warning: failed to kill 2794: No such process No process in pidfile ‘/var/run/dyloscsvser.pid’ found running; none killed.

 Check any pesky mistake in the python script python script has to run with this command it self